yekxp/backend/README.md

 Please read the CONTRIBUTING.md first.

 ## Development
+1. Fork the project.
+While forking, disable "Copy only main branch" option.
+2. Ensure that you configured your ssh keys with github: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
+3. Download the forked project with ssh option.
+4. Go to `develop` branch: `git checkout develop`.
+And run `npm install` in the root folder of the project.

-1. Update the project to the latest version: `git pull`
+5. Update the project to the latest version: `git pull`
-2. Select an issue from the `issues` tab.
+6. Select an issue from the `issues` tab.
 Let everyone know you are working on this issue, add a comment to the issue and you will be assigned.
-3. Switch to develop branch.: `git checkout develop`
-4. Create a new branch for this issue: `git checkout -b <issue-id>-<short-description>`
+7. Create a new branch for this issue: `git checkout -b <issue-id>-<short-description>`
-5. After you are done with the task, send the changes:
+8. After you are done with the task, send the changes:

 ```bash
 git add .